 As a Marine Engine Technology student at M State, you'll use the latest in technology from all major engine manufacturers to service and repair outboard and stern-drive engines, drive systems and related systems and components.

 The Marine Engine Technology program's innovative flexible scheduling, modeled after industry training programs, makes it possible for you to tailor your college coursework to accommodate your work and family commitments.
 Lectures are delivered online and accessible 24/7, and visits to the college marine lab to practice and master your skills are scheduled scheduled at your convenience.

 Our program is guided by an advisory board made up of local and regional industry members who review our curriculum, ensuring that students are learning the skills needed by employers.

 Degree options, all offered through the Detroit Lakes campus, are:

-Motorboat Mechanic and Service Technician regional wage
+Motorboat Mechanic and Service Technician

 Graduates will find career opportunities as Marine technicians, service managers, factory representatives, dealership owners, parts specialists, service writers and marine sales personnel.

 Description: Repair and adjust electrical and mechanical equipment of inboard or inboard-outboard boat engines.

 Typical education level:Vocational Certificate